A HIDDEN HISTORY:

-Zahra Ali is a community nurse, originally from Somalia.
-Zahra travelled with her husband as a refugee from her homeland to several places including India and Dubai, before settling in England in the early 1990s.
-Whilst attempting to travel to Canada to join other family members, she was refused entry onto a plane during a stop-off in England, as she was 9 months pregnant.
-Zahra lived for several years in Manchester before moving to London where she felt more accepted into the community.
-She trained as a nurse in the late 1990s and discussed the challenges of balancing work, study, and home life during her interview.
-Alongside her work as a community nurse, Zahra is also passionate about volunteering and community-building.
-She has worked as a volunteer translator and is Chair of the Roehampton Cultural Centre, which provides a religious, educational, and cultural space for the local Muslim community.
+Zahra Ali is a community nurse.
+In the early '90s, she left Somalia with her husband as a refugee and settled in Manchester.
+She trained as a nurse in the late '90s.
+In her interview, she discussed the challenges of balancing work, study, and home life.
+Zahra is also passionate about volunteering and community-building.
+She is the chair of the Roehampton Cultural Centre, which provides a religious, educational, and cultural space for the local Muslim community.

 "Growing up back home is totally different from here.
 Back home, the resources are not there.
 My dad had a clinic which he shared with a Gynaecology doctor and an EMT doctor.
 He was the General, so the whole neighbourhood, the whole tribe, everybody who knows somebody – any illness and they would come to our house."